-This recipe came from Casamigos Tequila and I do recommend using the drink as an introduction to this impressive tequila (more on that below).
+This recipe came from Casamigos Tequila and we do recommend using the drink as an introduction to this impressive tequila (more on that below).
 Many other premium tequilas will be just as good in the Danny Ocean, the real question may be whether a reposado tequila is necessary.

-I gave the drink a test, putting Casamigos Reposado against Cazadores Blanco.
+We gave the drink a test, putting Casamigos Reposado against Cazadores Blanco.
 Both were excellent drinks as each is a great tequila from Jalisco's highlands.

 There was definitely an element missing with the blanco tequila, which was to be expected.
-That small difference which a slightly aged tequila makes is apparent and personally, I preferred the way the reposado complemented the drink's light fruits.
+That small difference which a slightly aged tequila makes is apparent and personally, we preferred the way the reposado complemented the drink's light fruits.